I can’t think of a better night to pull out the waffle iron than tomorrow night.

 - Step 3 In a large bowl, whisk the egg yolks, then whisk in the buttermilk, butter, and vanilla until blended.

 - Step 6 Pour about 1/3 cup (80 ml) into the batter of each well of the waffle maker and close the lid.
-Cook the waffles until gold brown and crisp, 5 to 6 minutes.
+Cook the waffles until golden brown and crisp, 5 to 6 minutes.

 - Step 7 Transfer the waffles to a wire rack set on a baking sheet and keep warm in the oven.
 Repeat to cook the remaining batter.